-Contingent upon US Department of Education funding, the Center for Russian and East European Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
-The undergraduate FLAS Fellowship is a prestigious award that provides recipients with a $10,000 tuition scholarship in addition to a stipend of approximately $5,000.
+Contingent upon US Department of Education funding, the Center for Russian, East European, & Eurasian Studies offers academic year Foreign Language and Area Studies (FLAS) Fellowships.
+The undergraduate FLAS Fellowship is a prestigious award that provides recipients up to $10,000 tuition scholarship in addition to a stipend of approximately $5,000.
 Only US citizens and permanent residents are eligible to receive FLAS Fellowships.
-Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Polish, Slovak, Turkish, and Ukrainian.
+Currently, academic year FLAS-eligible languages include: Russian, Bosnian / Croatian / Serbian (BCS), Hungarian, Polish, Slovak, Turkish, and Ukrainian.
 Fellowship competitions are held annually; applications for the following academic year are due in February.

 FLAS Fellowships are authorized under Title VI of the Higher Education Act and are administered by the US Department of Education.
 The purpose of the FLAS Fellowship program is: “To assist in the development of knowledge, resources, and trained personnel for modern foreign language and area studies, to stimulate the attainment of foreign language acquisition and fluency, and to develop a pool of international experts to meet national needs.”
 As such, these fellowships may only be awarded to US citizens or US permanent residents.

 The deadline for 2024-2025 applications to be submitted to REEES will be on February 15, 2024.

 In order to apply, students must be: